 I see only two general disadvantages to Thermapen-type thermometers.
 First, you can’t switch the readout between Fahrenheit and Celsius.
 Instead you must buy either a Fahrenheit or a Celsius thermometer, although you may be able to change the setting by fiddling with the thermometer’s insides.
 Second, you must replace the battery when it wears out—but fortunately that battery is likely to be long-lived.
 My Javelin Pro takes a CR2032 battery that is expected to last 3,500 hours.

 The Javelin Pro has a couple of special features that made me choose it over similar models for my Christmas list.
 A hidden magnet lets it magically stick to the refrigerator.
 If you have a non-magnetic refrigerator, no problem: The Javelin Pro also has a hole at the handle end through which you can loop a cord, to hang on a hook or around your neck.
 No more fishing through a drawer every time you need a thermometer.

 If you’re feeling wealthy, however, you might want to bypass the Javelin Pro for a genuine Thermapen.
 All the competition from imitators has pushed its maker, Thermoworks, to continually improve its thermometer.
 The latest model, the Super-Fast Thermapen, responds in only 2 to 3 seconds and is accurate to 0.7 degrees F. You can set the thermometer to show you tenths of a degree, if you prefer, instead of whole degrees, and the display will turn among four directions depending on how you hold the instrument.
 The battery is an AAA, so it’s easy to find a replacement.
 Best of all, this newest Thermapen is not just water-resistant; it is waterproof.

-The Thermapen is on sale now for $87 at http://www.thermoworks.com.
-The Javelin Pro costs $58 at lavatools.co.
+The Thermapen is on sale now for $89.25 from Thermoworks.
+The Javelin Pro costs $55.99 from Amazon.